unlock-protocol/unlock/unlock-protocol.com/blog/mission-vision.md

 A recipe to go from zero to one cannot exist.
 Creating a company, a team, a product or a protocol require a lot of work and faith.
 Our goal is ambitious, but it can only be achieved an incredible amount of small steps (4000 [Pull Requests](https://github.com/unlock-protocol/unlock/pulls) as of Tuesday!).

-This week, we took some time to think about our **mission**, which is what we do, our **vision**, which is why we do it and our **values**, which describe how we do it.
+This week, we took some time to think about our **mission**, which is what we do, our **vision**, which is why we do it, and our **values**, which describe how we do it.
 We got some help and it took us a full day, but this work will help us in each decision and will act as a "scaffold" for the whole team.

 ## Our Vision